Phone: 0161 214 1500

 - Re EW Acted for the family of a deceased woman who died in suspicious circumstances.
 A conclusion of natural causes was avoided.

-- Re EB Acted for the family of the deceased at an inquest arising from the death of an 18-year-old woman following potentially negligent urological surgery.
+- Re EB Acted for the family of the deceased at an inquest arising from the death of an 18 year old young woman following potentially negligent urological surgery.
+A related civil claim was ultimately successful, the NHS Trust admitting that her death was sadly avoidable.

 Court of Protection